reactjs/react.dev/content/docs/hooks-custom.md

 }
 ```

-Now let's say that our chat application also has a contact list, and we want to render names of online users with a green color.
+Now let's say that our chat application also has a contact list, and we want to render the names of online users with a green color.
 We could copy and paste similar logic above into our `FriendListItem` component but it wouldn't be ideal:

 ```js{4-15}
 import React, { useState, useEffect } from 'react';